criipto/docs-old/authentication/pingfederate.md

 Expand the details of the application configuration if you haven't already done so in the first step.

-Replace the temporary callback URL (from step 1, `https://example.com` in this article) in your Criipto Verify application with the actual value now available from your PingFederate authentication source configuration and click the **Save** button.
+Replace the temporary callback URL (from step 1, `https://example.com` in this article) in your Criipto Verify application with the actual value now available from your PingFederate authentication source configuration (the value of the `Redirect URI` above) and click the **Save** button.

 {% iconnote note %}